alexander-mead/HMcode-python/README.md

 To whom it may concern,

-I coded this `Python` version of `HMcode-2020` ([Mead et al. 2021](https://arxiv.org/abs/2009.01858)) up quite quickly before leaving academia.
+I coded this `Python` version of `HMcode-2020` ([Mead et al. 2021](https://arxiv.org/abs/2009.01858)) up quite quickly before leaving academia in February 2023.
 It is written in pure `Python` and doesn't use any of the original Fortran code whatsoever.
 There is something amazing/dispiriting about coding something up in 3 days that previously took 5 years.
 A tragic last hoorah!
 At least I switched to `Python` eventually...

 You might also be interested in [`pyhalomodel`](https://pypi.org/project/pyhalomodel/), upon which this code depends, which implements a vanilla halo-model calculation for any desired large-scale-structure tracer.
 Alternatively, and very confusingly, you might be interested in this [`pyhmcode`](https://pypi.org/project/pyhmcode/), which provides a wrapper around the original `Fortran` `HMcode` implementation.